 2 hours.
-Offered fall and summer semesters.
+Offered fall and summer.
 Classroom teachers become acquainted with a wide variety of methods for assessing student progress in reading and writing.
 Administration and scoring of these tests will be explored.
 Information about how testing results can facilitate teaching and learning is the goal.

-EDFL 532 Advanced Strategies in Literacy Instruction: Assessment and Remediation materials for reading/literacy instruction.
+EDFL 532 Advanced Strategies in Literacy Instruction: Assessment and Remediation

+2 hours.
+Offered summer.
+Format: classroom centered.
+This course focuses on current methods and materials for reading/literacy instruction.
 The strategies used by proficient readers will be explored and teaching methods will be modeled and implemented.
 Methods of assessment and strategies for remediation will also be explored.